ConnectedBradford/CY_FDM_DepartmentForEducation/README.md

 ### src_KS2_pupil 1995/96-

-Key stage 2 attainment data.
-This has information on the assessment of learners by the end of year 6 of schooling.
+Key stage 2 administrative data.
+This has information on assessment and exam entries, eligibility and inclusion of learners as well as some outcomes by the end of year 6 of schooling.

 ### src_KS3_exam - 2006/07-2007/08